Iankumu/mpesa/USAGE.md

 You can also change the `environment` in your `config/mpesa.php` file to suit your needs.
 You can set it to either `sandbox` or `production` with the default being `sandbox`.

-If you are testing on localhost and using the sandbox environment, you might use [Localhost.run](https://localhost.run/) to expose your callbacks/webhooks to the internet.
+If you are testing on localhost and using the sandbox environment, you might use [Localhost.run](https://localhost.run/) or [LocalTunnel](https://localtunnel.github.io/www/) to expose your callbacks/webhooks to the internet.
 For some reason, Safaricom `blocks` [Ngrok](https://ngrok.com/) making testing through ngrok a pain.

 You can run this command in your terminal to expose port 8000 to the internet.